 Gone are the days of globetrotting correspondents traveling first class and hobnobbing with rock stars and diplomats.
 Today’s foreign correspondents are young, resourceful, adventurous, as likely to be freelancers as staffers, and intensely curious about people and the global forces that shape our lives.

-Today’s foreign correspondents report in video, print, audio, photo and often all four.
+Today’s correspondents report in video, print, audio, photo and often all four.
 They understand how to live and report cheaply.
 They see the world as their marketplace, selling their work in different formats to media outlets across the globe.

 Our International Reporting Program prepares this new breed of foreign reporters to explore the world and share the stories of real people.
 Classes cover economics and globalization, human rights, immigration, religion, climate change, U.S. foreign policy and development, preparing students to put stories in global context, avoid stereotypes and help audiences understand the trends that link us all.